-10. LEASES AND COMMITMENTS
+9. LEASES AND COMMITMENTS

 The Company has operating leases related to land, office space, warehouse space and equipment.
 All of the Company's leases have been assessed to be operating leases.
 Renewal options are included in the lease terms to the extent the Company is reasonably certain to exercise the option.
 The exercise of lease renewal options is at the Company's sole discretion.
-The amounts disclosed in our consolidated balance sheet as of March 3, 2024, pertaining to the right-of-use assets and lease liabilities, are measured on our current expectations of exercising our available renewal options.
+The amounts disclosed in our consolidated balance sheet as of March 2, 2025, pertaining to the right-of-use assets and lease liabilities, are measured on our current expectations of exercising our available renewal options.
 The incremental borrowing rate represents the Company's ability to borrow on a collateralized basis over a term similar to the lease term.
 The leases typically contain renewal options for periods ranging from one year to 10 years and require the Company to pay real estate taxes and other operating costs.
 The latest land lease expiration is 2068 assuming exercise of all applicable renewal options by the Company.
 The Company's existing leases are not subject to any restrictions or covenants which preclude its ability to pay dividends, obtain financing or exercise its available renewal options.

-Future minimum lease payments under non-cancellable operating leases as of March 3, 2024 are as follows:
+Future minimum lease payments under non-cancellable operating leases as of March 2, 2025 are as follows:

 Fiscal Year:

-2025 \$ 53

-2026 -
+2026 \$ 57

-2027 -
+2027 59

-2028 -
+2028 61

-2029 3
+2029 65

+2030 59

-Thereafter 155
+Thereafter 143

-Total undiscounted operating lease payments 211
+Total undiscounted operating lease payments 444

-Less imputed interest (76)
+Less imputed interest (86)

-Present value of operating lease payments \$ 135
+Present value of operating lease payments \$ 358

 The above payment schedule includes renewal options that the Company is reasonably likely to exercise.
-Leases with an initial term of 12 months or less are not recorded on the Company's consolidated balance sheets.
+Leases with an initial term of 12 months or less are not recorded on the Company's Consolidated Balance Sheets.
 The Company recognizes lease expense for leases on a straight-line basis over the terms of the leases.

-During both the 2024 and 2023 fiscal years, the Company's operating lease expense wwas \$62.
-Cash payments of \$53 in both the 2024 and 2023 fiscal years pertaining to operating leases, are reflected in the consolidated statements of cash flow under cash flows from operating activities.
+During the 2025, 2024 and 2023 fiscal years, the Company's operating lease expense was \$71, \$62 and \$62, respectively.
+Cash payments of \$55, \$53 and \$53 in the 2025, 2024 and

+2023 fiscal years, respectively, pertaining to operating leases, are reflected in the Consolidated Statements of Cash Flows under cash flows from operating activities.

-The following table sets forth the right-of-use assets and operating lease liabilities as of March 3, 2024:
+The following table sets forth the right-of-use assets and operating lease liabilities as of March 2, 2025:

-Operating right-of-use assets \$ 95
+Operating right-of-use assets \$ 308

-Operating lease liabilities \$ 53
+Operating lease liabilities \$ 40

-Long-term operating lease liabilities 82
+Long-term operating lease liabilities 318

-Total operating lease liabilities \$ 135
+Total operating lease liabilities \$ 358

-The Company's weighted average remaining lease term for its operating leases is 9.47 years.
-The Company's weighted average borrowing rate for its operating leases is 4.75%.
+The Company's weighted average remaining lease terms for its operating leases were 6.34 and 9.47 years at March 2, 2025 and March 3, 2024, respectively.
+The Company's weighted average borrowing rates for its operating leases were 4.97% and 4.75% at March 2, 2025 and March 3, 2024, respectively.

-Rental expenses, inclusive of real estate taxes and other costs, were \$464, \$242 and \$267 for the 2024, 2023 and 2022 fiscal years, respectively.
+Rental expenses, inclusive of real estate taxes and other costs, were \$321, \$464, and \$242 for the 2025, 2024, and 2023 fiscal years, respectively.